-Image: Anonymous.
-Seventy Disciples, from a Greek manuscript, 15th century, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=56197 [retrieved June 19, 2025].
-Original source: https://commons.m.wikimedia.org/wiki/File:Seventy_Disciples.jpg.
+Image: Swanson, John August.
+Story of Ruth, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=56561 [retrieved November 7, 2025].
+Original source: Estate of John August Swanson, https://www.johnaugustswanson.com/.

 Read more